ANALYTIC NUMBER THEORY

 An archive with all sorts of facts from the history of mathematics, including biographies of the most important mathematicians.

 Let π(x) denote the number of primes not exceeding x.
 In 1798, Legendre posed the following conjecture: π(x)∼x/log x as x→∞, that is, limx→∞π(x)(log x/x)=1.
 The first step in proving this conjecture was made by Chebyshev, who proved in 1851-52 that if limx→∞ π(x)(log x/x) exists, then the limit must be equal to 1.
 However, he was not able to prove the existence of the limit.
 The next important contribution was due to Riemann.
 In his famous memoir from 1859 (his only paper on number theory), he proved several results on the function ζ(s)=∑n≥1 n-s (now known as the Riemann zeta function) and stated several conjectures about this function.
-Riemann viewed ζ(s) as a function in the complex variable s, and showed that it has an analytic continuation to C\{1}, with a simple pole with residue 1 at s=1.
-Further, Riemann showed that (the analytic continuation of) ζ(s) satisfies a functional equation which relates ζ(s) to ζ(1-s).
+First observe that ζ(s) converges for all complex numbers s with real part larger than 1.
+Riemann showed that ζ(s) has a unique analytic continuation to ℂ\{1} (that is, there exists a unique analytic function on ℂ\{1} which coincides with ζ(s) on Re s >1), with a simple pole with residue 1 at s=1.
+Denoting this analytic continuation also by ζ(s), Riemann showed that ζ(s) satisfies a functional equation which relates ζ(s) to ζ(1-s).
 It is an easy consequence of this functional equation, that ζ(s) has simple zeros at all even negative integers -2,-4,-6,... and that all other zeros lie in the critical strip consisting of all complex numbers s with real part between 0 and 1.
 Riemann stated a still unproved famous conjecture, now known as the Riemann Hypothesis (RH): all zeros of ζ(s) in the critical strip lie on the axis of symmetry of the functional equation, that is on the line of all complex numbers with real part ½.
 In his memoir, Riemann mentioned several results, without proof or just with a sketch of a proof, relating the distribution of the zeros of ζ(s) to the distribution of the prime numbers.
 These results were proved completely in the 1890's by Hadamard and von Mangoldt.
 Finally, in 1896, Hadamard and de la Vallée Poussin independently proved Legendre's conjecture stated above, now known as the Prime Number Theorem.
 Their proofs were based on complex analysis, applied to the Riemann zeta function.
-Later, several other proofs of the Prime Number Theorem were given, all based on complex analysis, until in 1948 Erdös and Selberg independently published an "elementary proof" of the Prime Number Theorem, avoiding complex analysis.
+Later, several other proofs of the Prime Number Theorem were given, all based on complex analysis, until in 1948 Erdős and Selberg independently published an "elementary proof" of the Prime Number Theorem, avoiding complex analysis.

 Dirichlet may be viewed as the founder of analytic number theory.
 In 1839-1842, he showed that each arithmetic progression a,a+q,a+2q,a+3q,... contains infinitely many prime numbers.
 In his proof he used properties of so-called L-functions L(s,χ)= ∑n≥1 χ(n)n-s where χ is a character modulo q.
 As it turned out, L-functions have many properties similar to those of the Riemann zeta function: for instance they have an analytic continuation to C and they satisfy a functional equation.
 Further, there is a Generalized Riemann Hypothesis (GRH) which asserts that all zeros of (the analytic continuation of) L(s,χ) in the critical strip lie on the line of complex numbers with real part ½.
 De la Vallée Poussin proved the Prime Number Theorem for arithmetic progressions which is as follows: let π(x;a,q) denote the number of primes not exceeding x in the arithmetic progression a,a+q,a+2q,a+3q,... .
 Assume that 0<a<q and that a is coprime with q.
 Let φ(q) denote the number of positive integers smaller than q that are coprime with q.
 Then π(x;a,q)∼φ(q)-1x/log x as x→∞.
 This shows that roughly speaking, the primes are evenly distributed over the prime residue classes modulo q.